Definition: the duration of an optical pulse

 The definition and measurement of the pulse duration becomes considerably more complicated in cases where spatial and temporal pulse properties are coupled with each other.
 An example is the phenomenon of pulse front tilt, where a locally measured pulse duration may be smaller than a duration based on the whole beam profile.

-and other articles in the categories optical metrology, light pulses
+and other articles in the categories light detection and characterization, optical metrology, light pulses